Menu

 Identifying as non-binary encompasses people whose gender identity does not comfortably equate with ‘man’ or ‘woman’.
 Non-binary identities are varied with some people having gender experiences involving being both a man and a woman, whilst others are more fluid or reject gender identities altogether.

 Gender dsyphoria occurs when a person’s gender identity is inconsistent with the gender they were assigned at birth.
-It can raise challenging issues emotionally, medically and legally when individuals seek to transition from female to male, male to female or assume a non-binary identity (neither exclusively male or female).
+It can raise challenging issues emotionally, medically and practically when individuals seek to transition from female to male or male to female.
+It can also create complex legal issues when someone with an acquired gender undergoes fertility treatment, conceives or gives birth to a child in their acquired gender.

 The Gender Recognition Act 2004

-The Gender Recognition Act 2004 enables individuals in the UK with gender dsyphoria to change their legal gender by obtaining a Gender Recognition Certificate (GRC).
-Upon grant of a GRC, an individual assumes their ‘acquired gender’ (although there are still some exceptions in law).
+The Gender Recognition Act 2004 (the GRA 2004) enables individuals in the UK with gender dsyphoria to change their legal gender by obtaining a Gender Recognition Certificate (GRC).
+An application for a GRC must comply with the relevant statutory provisions set out in the GRA 2004 and must be supported by medical evidence relating to gender dsyphoria.
+The applicant must also have lived in their acquired gender throughout the period of two years ending with the date on which the application is made.
+Upon grant of a GRC, an individual legally assumes their ‘acquired gender’ (although there are still some exceptions in law).

 They can then obtain a British birth certificate reflecting their recognised legal gender.